websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/reference/themes/installing-the-theme-generator-reference.md

       In Liferay JS Themes Toolkit v7.x.x and v8.x.x, Gulp is included as a local dependency in generated themes, so you aren't required to install it.
 It can be accessed by running ``node_modules\.bin\gulp`` followed by the Gulp task from a generated theme's root folder.
 In v9.5.0+ the gulp tasks are available as npm scripts and can be run as ``npm run [command]``.
     ```

-1. Install the Liferay Theme Generator with the command that matches the Liferay Portal version you want to develop on:
+1. Install the Liferay Theme Generator with the command that matches the Liferay DXP version you're using:

     | Liferay Version | Liferay Theme Generator Version | Command |
     | --- | --- | --- |